"

 Even if you plan to wait to go to graduate school, there are things you might want to consider while still working on your undergraduate degree:

 • GPA and coursework: Many graduate programs have GPA requirements and want to see challenging coursework within your major.
+Some have required or recommended prerequisite coursework that you could make space to complete in undergrad.

-• Standardized Exams: If you have to take a standardized exam for entrance, are there prep resources on campus you have access to now that you won’t have access to in the future
+• Standardized Exams: If you have to take a standardized exam for entrance, are there prep resources on campus you have access to now that you won’t have access to in the future.

 License